Datsun India will launch the AMT version of the Redi Go hatchback in mid-2017, which will be powered by a 1.0L 3-cylinder petrol engine.

 |Redi Go 1.0L||3.50 lakh|

 |Redi Go AMT||3.8 lakh to Rs 4 lakh|

 The standard version of the hatchback is positioned below Kwid in terms of pricing.
 The current model is priced between Rs 2.38 lakh to Rs 3.54 lakh (ex-showroom, Delhi).
 For the 1.0-litre variant, the redi Go 1000cc is expected to cost around Rs 30000 more than the regular variant.
 While the 1.0L equipped variant could be priced at Rs 3.50 lakh, the AMT version is likely to cost around Rs 3.8 lakh.
 Read More – Datsun Redi Go Sport Limited Edition Launched

 |Specifications||Redi Go 1.0L AMT|

 |Gearbox||5-speed MT & 5-speed Easy R-AMT|

-Datsun redi-GO sources power from the 799cc, 3-cylinder, DOHC petrol engine tuned to put out 53.2bhp of maximum power and 72Nm of torque.
-It uses the five-speed manual transmission to direct power to wheels.
-The upcoming Datsun redi-GO 1.0 litre will draw power from the same engine that does duty on the Kwid 1.0 litre.
+The current version of the redi Go comes with a 799cc, 3-cylinder, DOHC petrol engine that produces 53.2bhp of power and 72Nm of torque.
+Power is transmitted to the front wheels via a five-speed manual gearbox.
+On the other hand, the upcoming model will source power from the 1.0-litre SCe engine that also does duty in the Kwid 1.0-litre.
 This unit on the Kwid makes 67bhp and 91Nm of torque and is expected to retain the power output on the redi-Go.
-Transmission options on the Datsun 1.0 litre could include a five-speed manual gearbox and the same AMT dial rotary unit equipped in Kwid.
+Transmission duties will be carried out by a 5-speed manual and an AMT gearbox.